RRisto/riigikogu_stenos/readme.md

 I am using solutions from [Feelingstream](https://www.feelingstream.com/) for above mentioned two tasks and thus are not public.

-If you just run notebooks from 0_6 - ...
+If you just run notebooks from 0_5 - ...
 data is in data folder, you can rerun the analysis.
+Intermediate outputs (models, datafiles) are not included if they exceed github maximum file size limit